antvis/g-webgl-compute/README.md

 # [WIP] GWebGPUEngine

-A WebGPU Engine for real-time rendering an GPGPU. [中文](./README.zh-CN.md)
+A WebGPU Engine for real-time rendering and GPGPU. [中文](./README.zh-CN.md)

 [The current implementation status of the WebGPU API spec](https://github.com/gpuweb/gpuweb/wiki/Implementation-Status)